jamiejackson/docker-secret-hash/README.md

 ...
 ```

-The compose file will get parsed by the routines in this GitHub project and an INI-like file will be output, which looks like this:
+The compose file will get parsed by the routines in this GitHub project and an INI-like file will be output, which looks like the following.
+The value on the right side of the `=` is the md5sum of the _contents_ of the secret file.

 ```sh
 # aws_inbound_path /secrets/aws_inbound_path